thoughtbot/flutie/README.md

 License
 -------

-Flutie is Copyright © 2010-2013 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Flutie is Copyright © 2010, 2011, 2012, 2013, 2014 thoughtbot, inc.  It is free software, and may be redistributed under the terms specified in the LICENSE file.